secretstartups/handbook/sales/field-operations/sales-systems/gtm-technical-documentation/index.html.md

 * highestEmpsAndTSPAddress
 * ownerTransfer

-**Inputs:** DataFox, DiscoverOrg, Manually Entered Address & Employee Data, Account Parenting Hierarchy
+**Inputs:** DataFox, Zoominfo, Manually Entered Address & Employee Data, Account Parenting Hierarchy

 **Outputs:** Here is the outline between of two sets of fields we are setting on the Account object.
 Staging(TSP / ATAM) are set nightly via an APEX job.
 Actuals are set at given intervals found in the business documentation.